x42/fil4.lv2/README.md

   sudo make install PREFIX=/usr
 ```

-Note to packagers: The Makefile honors `PREFIX` and `DESTDIR` variables as well
+Note to packagers: the Makefile honors `PREFIX` and `DESTDIR` variables as well
 as `CXXLAGS`, `LDFLAGS` and `OPTIMIZATIONS` (additions to `CXXFLAGS`), also
 see the first 10 lines of the Makefile.
 You really want to package the superset of [x42-plugins](https://github.com/x42/x42-plugins).